FACTBOX-Republican Texas Governor Rick Perry

 from Texas A&M University in 1972.
 After college, he served

-five years in the U.S. Air Force and was a C-130 pilot.
-He met
+five years in the United States Air Force and was a C-130